 Adam currently writes full time for Engineering Dimensions, a bimonthly magazine published by Professional Engineers Ontario (PEO), the engineering regulator for Canada’s most populous province.
 Included are some of his articles published, complete with hyperlinks.
-Also mentioned some of his earlier arts-based writing; unfortunately, the links for many of those sites are no longer valid, but, where possible, media and hyperlinks have been included.
+Also mentioned are some of his earlier arts-based writing; unfortunately, the links for many of those sites are no longer valid, but, where possible, media and hyperlinks have been included.